rakuy0/stormgls/README.rst

 - Maybe more robust symbol detection?
 That way if the file is invalid on start, we can still get something.
 - semantic highlighting for parameter names and whatnot
 - Function call semantics (we could detect things like function calls not matching the number of parameters, maybe show what kind of a function something is?)
-- cache function signatures?
 - renaming would be cool.
 - codeLens for some contextual information
     -  we have all the doc info for things like API parameters that we could add in?
-        - but generally more SA around API parameters would be neat.
     - Could that be useful for creating a rudimentary type system for storm?
 - edges in completions (when we're in light edge syntax)
 - DIAGNOSTIC - Usage of undeclared variable
 - DIAGNOSTIC - return outside of function warning?
 - Configurable warnings/errors
-- pygls 2.0 is has dropped, see migration guide: https://pygls.readthedocs.io/en/latest/pygls/howto/migrate-to-v2.html
 - Deprecated library parameters?
 - Autoformatter (AST -> code printer?)
-- local variable autocomplete (and unused variables/sets)?
+- better local variable autocomplete (and unused variables/sets)?
 - detect that a function doesn't do anything (no return/node lift/etc)?
 - pycharm and vscode integrations?
-- cross file help (and how do we determine import paths?)
-    - assume same dirn?
-Or scan up for a package.yaml?
 - synapse 3.x compat?
-- Detect hardcoded GUID values

 Installation
 ------------